 Pure wheat grass and barley grass (just the grass, with absolutely no seeds) do not contain gluten.

-In fact, the U.S. Food and Drug Administration, in its proposed gluten-free label rules, has said that wheat grass and barley grass could be used to make foods labeled gluten-free, as long as they do not contain 20 parts per million or more of gluten.
+In fact, the U.S. Food and Drug Administration, in its finalized gluten-free label rules, has said that wheat grass and barley grass could be used to make foods labeled gluten-free, as long as the finished products contain less than 20 parts per million of gluten.

 Details Matter In Production of Gluten-Free Wheat, Barley Grass Products